Backyard Chicken Raising Tips

 - Chicks should be kept dry, getting wet can lower their body temperature to unsafe levels.
 Size your waterer appropriately, so chicks cannot easily climb into it.

-- Keep waterers clean and add 6 drops of Oxy E-100 to each gallon of fresh water to prevent the spread of disease-causing pathogens.
+- Keep waterers clean and add 6 drops of Oxy E-100 to each gallon of fresh water to sanitize water and clean equipment.

-- Add 1 HealthyFlock® Tab to each gallon of fresh water to target harmful pathogens and help improve intestinal health.
+- Add 1 HealthyFlock® Tab to each gallon of fresh water to support normal digestive health and a functioning immune system.

-- Starting at 21 days of age, add 6 drops of Zyfend® A according to dosing instructions to offset worm-related issues.
+- Starting at 21 days of age, add 6 drops of Zyfend® A for one week each month, or as needed, to help maintain normal digestion.

 Feeding Your Chicken